Do You Need a Marijuana Criminal Lawyer?

 - Government assistance eligibility

-California cannabis criminal attorney Joseph Tully’s legal team will examine the details of your case and the prosecution’s case against you.
+California marijuana criminal lawyer Joseph Tully's legal team will examine the details of your case and the prosecution's case against you.
 This is in order to build a customized, comprehensive defense strategy.
 Ensure your rights and future opportunities are protected from the harsh penalties that come with a cannabis conviction.

 What are the Strategies for Defending a Cannabis Charge?

 If you have been arrested for cannabis charge in the state of California, a number of defenses may be available to you.
-The defense your lawyer applies will depend upon your criminal history and the specific circumstances involved.
+As a result, the defense your lawyer applies will depend upon your criminal history and the specific circumstances involved.
 Some of the available defenses your attorney may consider include:

 The Medical Marijuana Program Act and Compassionate Use Act

 In addition to disproving that one of the elements of the crime existed, many California cannabis laws have the additional defenses of the Medical Marijuana Program Act and the Compassionate Use Act that may be applicable.